eduard93/Articles/ReportsForms.md

 ![image](https://user-images.githubusercontent.com/5127457/156054760-17032186-f1ab-4332-a5b0-8e44b4ca6ab0.png)

 But if you display it as is it would show all orders for every client.
-To prevent that press RMB on a orders table and choose `Data Container Link...` option:
+To prevent that press 🖱️ RMB on the orders table and choose `Data Container Link...` option:

 ![image](https://user-images.githubusercontent.com/5127457/156055374-b5d3d4f6-1ff0-41ba-8420-9a07bdd47a08.png)